Perth Inferno

-The Perth Inferno is an ice hockey team in the Australian Women's Ice Hockey League (AWIHL).
-They play in Perth, Western Australia, at the Cockburn Ice Arena.
-Originally founded by Ice Hockey WA in 2016 as the Western Australian (WA) State Women’s Team, they team joined the AWIHL as an expansion team for the 2018–19 and renamed as the Perth Inferno.
+The Perth Inferno is an amateur ice hockey team based in Perth, Western Australia.
+The team is a member of the Australian Women's Ice Hockey League (AWIHL), the highest level of women's ice hockey in Australia.
+The team was founded by Ice Hockey WA in 2016 as the Western Australian state women's team before adopting the Inferno identity and joining the AWIHL as an expansion team in 2018–19.
+Their home venue is Cockburn Ice Arena, located in south-west Perth.
+The Inferno have claimed one Gower Memorial Shield premiership.